-- Create a data controller with Azure Data CLI (
+- Create a data controller in indirect connected mode with CLI

-- Create a data controller with Azure Data Studio
+- Create a data controller in indirect connected mode with Azure Data Studio

-- Create a data controller from the Azure portal via a Jupyter notebook in Azure Data Studio
+- Create a data controller in indirect connected mode from the Azure portal via a Jupyter notebook in Azure Data Studio

-- Create a data controller with Kubernetes tools such as kubectl or oc
+- Create a data controller in indirect connected mode with Kubernetes tools such as kubectl or oc

 - Create a data controller with Azure Arc Jumpstart for an accelerated experience of a test deployment